 The Company is admitted to trading on the Alternative Investment Market (AIM) of the London Stock Exchange.
 It is incorporated and domiciled in the UK.
+It is a public company limited by shares.
 The address of its registered office is Two Valentine Place, London, SE1 8QH.